sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 Internal server error.
 ***

-## `Get Total Count of Hybrid Client Secrets`
+## `Get total count of hybrid client secrets`

 Return total number of Secrets in a Hybrid Client.
-The value
-            will be set in the Total-Count header.
+The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return  any objects in the body.

 ### Request